ivoa/vo-dml/tools/ReadMe.md

 * 0.3.1 add the vodslToVodml task (0.3.0 would not publish because of SNAPSHOT dependency)
 * 0.3.2 add the XmiTask type
 * 0.3.3 bugfix for html document generation
+* 0.3.4 the plugin now saves binding files to the created jar and then uses them if they are in dependency tree.

 ## Information for [developers of the plugin itself](./Developing.md)